sfsr12/pigpio-client/readme.md

 **gpio.notify(callback)** Registers a notification callback for this gpio.
 Callback is called whenever the gpio state changes.
 Callback arguments are *level* and *tick* where *tick* represents the system's time since boot.
 **gpio.endNotify()**  Unregisters the notification on gpio.
 For convenience, a null *tick* value is sent.
 Useful for stream objects that wrap the notifier callback.
+**gpio.glitchFilter(steady)** Sets a glitch filter on this gpio affecting the levels reported by the notify method.

 ### Bit\_Bang\_Serial Methods
 **gpio.serialReadOpen(baudRate, dataBits, cb)**